CP

 Buy it if: heavy-traffic doors and trim, one-day project deadline, or you spray.
 Skip it if: you need a designer color outside the Emerald deck.
 Go Advance.

-Behr Premium Plus — best for budget runs
+Behr Premium Plus — Best for Budget Runs

 Premium Plus in semi-gloss or hi-gloss is the realistic budget answer for new-construction baseboard runs and large-square-footage trim jobs.
 Half the BM Advance ticket, stocked at every Home Depot, GREENGUARD GOLD, zero VOC.
 Adhesion is fine on a properly prepped surface (primed pine, primed MDF, scuff-sanded sound trim).
 Brush marks don’t settle out the way Advance’s do; spray it if you can, and accept some texture if you brush.
 The two real cons are soft-film cure (the first 30–60 days, doors scuff at the leading edge until cure catches up) and yellowing on white in low light, which over 12+ months reads visibly warmer than Advance.